Movies from Earth-21 of 12

 Finances aside, would Cameron’s Spider-Man have been amazing?
 It’s tough to argue with James Cameron’s track record, especially since he did Titanic after Spider-Man fell through.
-The casting seems “unique” even in the kindest of terms, but the real issue seemed to be the reported script: it involved mutated people, an anti-capitalist bent, and was heavy on profanity and steamy sex scenes.
+The casting seems “unique” even in the kindest of terms to modern eyes, but in the early 90s, Schwarzenegger's career was at its height, and DiCaprio was a budding heartthrob.
+But the real issue seemed to be the reported script: it involved mutated people, an anti-capitalist bent, and was heavy on profanity and steamy sex scenes.
 But then again – what if Peter Parker and Mary Jane Watson had the romance Jack Dawson and Rose DeWitt ended up having in Titanic?
 It’d be a very different Spider-Man than what we’ve now come to expect.

 Quentin Tarantino’s Iron Man8 of 12While far from the first superhero film, 2008’s Iron Man movie can be credited for kicking off the superhero movie boom we see today.
 That film took 18 years to make it to film however, and in the long and complicated road it took to completion there was one stop that had two of the biggest Hollywood names of the 1990s doing it.
 In October 1999, 20th Century Fox (who owned the Iron Man movie rights at the time) had deep discussions with Quentin Tarantino to write and direct a Tony Stark feature with Tom Cruise already penciled in to star.
 Tarantino had been in talks previously to do a Luke Cage: Hero for Hire movie with Lawrence Fishburne, but this was several degrees bigger.